fabricem15/AED-Simulator/README.md

-# COMP3004 group project
+# AED Simulator
-Implementation of an AED simulation using Qt Designer and C++.
-Users can select one of various scenarios and test how the device responds to the patient's condition.
+Implementation of an Automated External Defibrillator simulator using Qt Designer and C++.
+The system allows users to select several test cases and simulate device interaction based on various patients' conditions.

 ## Youtube link
 https://youtu.be/VmMG_T7sNn0